-We are pursuing a number of initiatives.
-Why?
-Because we want to learn more about what works and what doesn’t and share that.
-The internet and related technology now allows that to happen.
+We are pursuing a number of fun initiatives.
 Below is a brief presentation of some of the initiatives.

 We encourage direct patient support, enrollment in things like a bone marrow registry, awareness of how cancer is dealt with in distant places, and more.
 Browse through the website.
 Be inspired.
 Join-in.
 Participate.